United Nations (gang): Involvement in 2009 Vancouver gang violence

 On 4 March 2009, Sunil Mall of Abbotsford was found murdered in his automobile.
 Mall had been an UN gang member, but went over to the Red Scorpions after Roueche was arrested in the United States.
 On 31 March 2009, Ryan "Whitey" Richards and Sean "Smurf" Murphy of the Red Scorpions were murdered.
 Murphy was found murdered inside his automobile while Richards's body was found behind the Yellow Barn Country Produce market later the same day.

 In March 2009, the police arrested and charged in connection with the Willock-Sunderland shooting the UN gang boss Barzan Tilli-Choli, Aram Ali, Nicola Cotrelll and Sarah Trebble who was the girlfriend of the Hells Angel Larry Amero.
 Tilli-Choli, Cotrell and Ali were charged with first-degree murder while Trebble was charged with being an accessory to the crime as the police claimed she was in the SUV while the other three opened fire.
 All were released on bail even through there was already an outstanding deportation order on Tilli-Choli to send him back to Iraq.
 Tilli-Choli was replaced as gang boss by Douglas Vanalstine.
 On 26 November 2009, Vanalstine was charged alongside Daryl Johnson and Nicholas Wester for various drug charges.
 In 2013, Tilli-Choli pleaded guilty to conspiracy to commit murder in a plea bargain with the Crown and on 18 January 2017 was deported to the Kurdistan region of Iraq.
+The gang was badly hurt in the early 2010s by the arrests and convictions of its leading members such as Barzan Tilli-Choli, Daryl Johnson, Jong Ca, John Lee and Douglas Vanalstine.